-May 2018 – For most visitors, the vibrant, colourful facades lined along Nyhavn’s waterfront would have to be the first image that comes to mind at the mention of Copenhagen.
+May 2018 – For many first-time visitors, the vibrant, colourful facades lined along Nyhavn’s waterfront would have to be the first image that comes to mind at the mention of Copenhagen.
 Well, that and the Little Mermaid statue (which we did not end up seeing during our time in the city).

 My answer to that is, absolutely.

 The key is to remember that it’s all about having fun with your camera…and to ignore the voices of the other photographers that like to throw around the word cliché to describe such scenes.
 This is about you and your craft and you’re going to enjoy the moment and come up with up some images you’re happy to call your own!